TiagoMarinho/Soph/readme.md

 ## Installation

 1. Install https://github.com/AUTOMATIC1111/stable-diffusion-webui and its dependencies
+2. Add `--api` to WebUI's [commandline arguments](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings)
-2. Install NodeJS
+3. Install NodeJS
-3. Run `git clone https://github.com/TiagoMarinho/Soph` to clone Soph's repo
+4. Run `git clone https://github.com/TiagoMarinho/Soph` to clone Soph's repo
-4. Create a new Discord application in the [Discord Developer Portal](https://discord.com/developers/applications)
+5. Create a new Discord application in the [Discord Developer Portal](https://discord.com/developers/applications)
-5. Copy the token and client id of your new discord application and put it in `Soph/config.json`, like this:
+6. Copy the token and client id of your new discord application and put it in `Soph/config.json`, like this:

 	```json
 	{